Hypatia Console RPN Calculator

-While it offers advanced features that make it a powerful tool, it can be easily used for basic calculation purposes.
+While Hypatia offers advanced features that make it a powerful tool, it is also well suited for basic calculation purposes.

 The name Hypatia is a tribute to the mathematician, astronomer and philosopher Hypatia of Alexandria.
 For details about her, see en.wikipedia.org/wiki/Hypatia.

-Hypatia supports an unlimited number of named variables that you can save to disc in plain text format and re-import later, and allows you to easily define your own constants.
-It can read data and calculations from plain text files, and can write input and results to a log file.
+Hypatia supports named variables that you can save to disc in plain text format and re-import later, and it allows you to define your own constants and also your own routines.
+It can read data from plain text files, knows loops and if/then/else clauses, can write multiple results to an output file, can log input and results, etc.

 Hypatia can be used in dialogue mode, which offers the full functionality, or in “command line calculation mode” for quick single calculations.